Don't Add Suffering

 May the Truth in you guide you.

 The expansive emerald lawns of Omega institute have a special dapple of sunshine and shade that is so inviting, so soothing - a living, breathing reality all its own.
 Omega has gracefully enveloped thousands, perhaps millions of spiritual seekers and teachers over the years in its transformative embrace, and the effect is palpable.
 For seven days I submerged myself in that rarified atmosphere, along with 300 other souls, for a silent meditation retreat with the great, yet humble spiritual teacher Adyashanti.

 I want to say a word about community today.
 I've said before that our yoga community is kindred spirits coming together to practice and dwell in sacred space, to prioritize ourselves, inner and outer peace, and authenticity.
 But I'm feeling now that the word "kindred" may feel exclusionary.

-When I started my Kundalini Yoga Teacher Training, I felt that I wasn't "kindred" enough to really be part of the group.
+When I started my Kundalini Yoga Teacher Training, almost a decade ago, I felt that I wasn't "kindred" enough to really be part of the group.
 Others were deeper.
 Others understood more.
 Others wore turbans and all-white.
 Others knew all the mantras by heart.